- First, students must be accepted for admission. To learn more about admission or to apply, visit Undergraduate Admissions.

-The Office of Student Financial Services will begin sending out financial aid notifications November 1 for new students who have submitted a 2019-2020 FAFSA in October.
+The Office of Student Financial Services will begin sending out financial aid notifications beginning January 15th for new students who have submitted a 2019-2020 FAFSA in October.
 We'll send the notification to the student's email address.
-Financial aid awards will be continuously prepared after November 1.
+Financial aid awards will be continuously prepared after January 15th.

 You should expect to receive your award notification approximately three weeks after being accepted into a degree program at Xavier and after we have the completed, accurate results of the FAFSA.

 How do I find out if I'm eligible?